 Our canal boats are designed for ease of use.
-We will show you over the boat and explain how everything works, then set off with you.
-We will make sure you feel happy that you are in full control before we leave you.
-After that we are happy to come out at any time if you need more help, or if you would like an extra pair of hands at the locks, etc. (it might cost you a cup of tea!)
+We will show you over the boat and explain how everything works, then after an induction to the Canal Code we will set off with you despite your experience.
+We will make sure you feel happy that you are in full control before we leave you as a duty of care.
+After that we are happy to come out at any time if you need more help, or if you would like an extra pair of hands at the locks, volunteers are available or if we have to attend any time (it might cost you a cup of tea!)

 That depends entirely on you.
-It is possible to go from end to end of the canal (70 miles in all) and “see it all” in a week so long as you are prepared to cruise for about 6 hours each day.
+It is possible to go from end to end of the canal (70 miles in all) and “see it all” in a week so long as you are prepared to cruise fully concentrated for about 8 hours each day.
 But for most people, a leisurely trip to Brecon and back, and perhaps a couple of days down to Llanfoist or Goytre later in the week will allow time to explore, have a meal out and some time to relax.
-If you prefer a really peaceful canal holiday week with no locks, the tranquil section below Gilwern down to Pontymoile will allow you enough time later to cruise up to Llangattock or Llangynidr.
+If you prefer a really peaceful week on the Mon & Brec with no locks, the tranquil section below Gilwern down to Five Locks will allow you enough time later to cruise up to Llangattock or Llangynidr.
 At two miles per hour you will have time to see things you never noticed before!

 Running all the way alongside the canal is a towpath.
-Although many people prefer to stop within villages, you are free to tie up wherever you wish on the towpath side, so long as it does not obstruct the waterway (for example under a bridge, or on a tight bend).
+Although many people prefer to stop at the numerus designated visitor moorings within the villages, you are free to tie up wherever you wish on the towpath side, so long as it does not obstruct the waterway (for example under a bridge, or on a tight bend).
 In places where the water is particularly shallow you may have to “walk the plank” to get ashore.